Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 2. Policy statement

-- children at Early Learning Victoria receive sufficient sleep, rest and relaxation to ensure their health, wellbeing and developmental needs are met
+- children at Early Learning Victoria get enough sleep, rest and relaxation for their health, wellbeing and development

-- all sleep and rest practices take into consideration the individual needs, rights and autonomy of every child
+- sleep and rest practices consider the needs, rights, preferences and autonomy of each child

-- centre staff build and maintain strong relationships with families to understand their child’s individual relaxation and sleep requirements
+- centre staff build and maintain strong relationships with families to understand their child’s individual relaxation and sleep needs.

 2.1 Requirements

-Under the National Law and Regulations, Early Learning Victoria must ensure:
+Under the National Law and Regulations, Early Learning Victoria must ensure that:

-- all centres maintain well-defined policies on sleep and rest
+- all centres maintain clear policies and risk assessments for sleep and rest

-- that this policy is always available for inspection at the centre
+- this policy is always available for inspection at the centre.

 3. Actions and procedures